Podkowa Leśna

-Founded in 1925.
-On 1 September 1939 bombs fell on Podkowa Leśna that the Luftwaffe had intended for Warsaw.
-On 17 January 1945 the Soviets entered Podkowa Leśna.

 Located in a beautiful setting not far from Warsaw, the town has an interesting collection of villas dating back to the interwar period, along with newly built modern family homes and mansions.
 Forests surround the city on three sides from the east, south, and north.
 Peacocks freely wonder around the town.
 It is considered by some to be "Warsaw's bedroom" given its relaxing, natural environment and close proximity to the capital of Poland, Warsaw.

+History

-The town was designed in 1925 by Anthony Jawornicki and is based on the principles of the Garden city movement.
+The town was designed in 1925 by Anthony Jawornicki and is based on the principles of the garden city movement.
 Its growth was aided by the construction of the Warsaw Commuter Railway in 1927 which has 3 stations located in the town.
 Due to the town being served by this light railway line, it is easily accessed from central Warsaw.

+On 1 September 1939, the first day of World War II, bombs fell on Podkowa Leśna that the Luftwaffe had intended for Warsaw.
+Afterwards, it was occupied by Germany until 17 January 1945, when the Soviets entered Podkowa Leśna.

+On 1 January 1969, it obtained town status.

 It is historically has attracted residents from the arts, culture and politics and is increasingly popular with wealthy professionals and business people.
 The town is one of the wealthiest in Poland.

-Town Layout
+Town layout

 There is a small town centre consisting of numerous amenities such as a church, bank, post office, wine shop, numerous delicatessens, police station, veterinarian and numerous restaurants.
 Just beyond the edge of the forest to the North West is a modern shopping centre called "Galeria Podkowa".

+Education

 There are 3 schools in the town, junior, primary and high school.